Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 The in-scope devices will be displayed on the main page.
 Click outside of the filter builder to see them.

-Select the devices to be included in the group by either clicking the ‘All Displayed Items’ check box, or individually select the devices, if not all are required.
+Select the devices to be included in the group by either clicking the ‘All Displayed Items’ check box or individually selecting the devices if not all are required.

-Once your selection is made, click the ADD button to add the device to the template group.
+Once you’ve selected, click the ‘ADD’ button to add the device to the template group.

 Then, confirm the action.

-DMA will confirm that the group has been successfully created.
+DMA will confirm that you have successfully created the group.

 Step 4